Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Methods

 \textbf{Integrator validation.} We verified that DOP853, RK45, and Radau methods yield identical trajectory outcomes (escape vs.\ capture) for all tested initial conditions.
-The Euler integrator alone shows numerical drift for pure geodesics but is stabilized by mass-shell projection during thrust phases.
 Convergence tests confirm that success rates are stable across timesteps $\Delta\tau \in [0.002, 0.02]M$ when projection is applied (see Appendix~\ref{app:diagnostics}).